baocongchen/CarND-Vehicle-Detection/README.md

 #### 2. Show some examples of test images to demonstrate how the pipeline is working, and what I have done to optimize the performance of the classifier.

 Ultimately I searched on four scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:

-![alt text][image4]
 ---

 ### Video Implementation